 Meals in the langar are vegetarian and are simple, nourishing and nutritious.
 They usually consist of rotis(bread), rice, daal (lentils), a vegetable dish, and kheer(dessert).

 Shopping at Heritage Street

-After the meal, did some street shopping at Heritage Street which is just outside the Golden Temple.
+After the meal, we did some street shopping at Heritage Street which is just outside the Golden Temple.
 We have some statuses of traditional people near the Heritage street outside the temple.

 Maharaja Ranjit Singh Museum